 Remember when chatrooms seemed like the most exciting things on the internet?
 Wavelength is a social-based music-sharing website bound to make you feel nostalgic about chatting online.

 Type a name into the designated box and create a chatroom.
 Then, invite your friends for media-driven experiences.

 Unlike all of the apps and websites covered so far, this one also works with videos.
 You can also join a room that already exists.

 Wavelength has a registration feature you might want to use as a repeat visitor.
 However, registering is not required to use the site.
 Consider that a major advantage if you want to try it without going through a signup process.

 The straightforward interface and ability to share both audio and video content motivate efficient discoveries.
 You might even learn new things about your friends based on what they listen to and watch.

-Visit: Wavelength (Free)
+Visit: Wavelength (Free) [No Longer Available]

 If some of your friends don’t like smartphone apps due to data usage concerns, suggest JQBX.

 It works on Android and iOS platforms, but there’s a web-based app, too.
 Make a private listening room for friends you invite.
 Otherwise, join other JQBX community members for a global song-sharing session.

 One cool thing about this app is a voting feature that lets people approve or boo tracks.
 There’s also chat functionality, equipping people to give more feedback.